Los Guerreros: World Championship Wrestling (1998)

-World Wrestling Entertainment
+World Wrestling Entertainment (2002-2004, 2005)

 WWE Tag Team Champions (2002-2003)

 Eddie Guerrero reunited with Chavo Guerrero in World Wrestling Entertainment (WWE) in 2002.
 Chavo joined the SmackDown! brand shortly after the 2002 draft lottery while Eddie was working on the Raw brand as Chris Benoit's tag team partner.
 Eddie and Benoit jumped to the SmackDown! brand in July and Benoit moved onto a feud with Kurt Angle while Eddie formed a villainous tag team with Chavo.
 They teamed up for the first time on the August 15 episode of SmackDown!, where they lost to Edge and Rey Mysterio by disqualification.
 Shortly after, they adopted the name "Los Guerreros" when the two were entered into a tournament to crown the first-ever WWE Tag Team Champions for SmackDown!.
 Los Guerreros defeated Mark Henry and Rikishi to make it to the semi-finals where they lost to the eventual winners Kurt Angle and Chris Benoit.
 Los Guerreros unsuccessfully challenged Angle and Benoit for the titles at Rebellion.